exercism/docs/building/tracks/config-json.md

 - `paradigm/logic`: the language supports a logic-based style of programming
 - `paradigm/object_oriented`: the language supports an object-oriented style of programming
 - `paradigm/procedural`: the language supports a procedural style of programming
+- `paradigm/stack-oriented`: the language supports a stack-oriented style of programming

 ### Typing